giuseppe-messi/python-online-shop-ordering-system/README.md

 ### How to use this program:

-#### The following is just a flow example on how to populate the store with categories and items and how a customer can add items to their order and then make a payment.
+The following is just a flow example on how to populate the store with categories and items and how a customer can add items to their order and then make a payment.

+Following this example are detailed descriptions of each class used to create this project!

 Navigate to the project root directory in the terminal and open the Python interpreter: